Franciscus Sylvius

-Franciscus Sylvius (15 March 1614 – 19 November 1672), born Franz de le Boë, was a Dutch physician and scientist (chemist, physiologist and anatomist) who was an early champion of Descartes', Van Helmont's and William Harvey's work and theories.
+Franciscus Sylvius ([frɑnˈsɪskʏs ˈsɪlvijʏs], [franˈtʃiskus ˈsilvi.us]; born Franz de le Boë; 15 March 1614 – 19 November 1672) was a Dutch physician and scientist (chemist, physiologist and anatomist) who was an early champion of Descartes', Van Helmont's and William Harvey's work and theories.
 He was one of the earliest defenders of the theory of circulation of the blood in the Netherlands, and commonly falsely cited as the inventor of gin – others pinpoint the origin of gin to Italy.

 Life

 Sylvius, a Latinization of "de le Boë" translated as "of the woods", was born in Hanau to an affluent family originally from Cambrai, but worked and died in the Netherlands.

 He studied medicine at the Protestant Academy of Sedan, and from 1632 to 1634 at Leiden University under Adolph Vorstius and Otto Heurnius.
 In 1634 he held a dissertation titled Positiones variae medicae (Various Medical Positions) under the direction of Vorstius, in which he defended the proposition that there should be a pulmonary circulation.
 After that Sylvius made a study tour to Jena and Wittenberg.

 On 16 March 1637 he defended a doctoral thesis titled De animali motu ejusque laesionibus (On Animal Movement and its Disorders) at the University of Basel under the direction of Emmanuel Stupanus.
 After practicing medicine in his hometown Hanau he returned to Leiden in 1639 to lecture.
 In this period he became famous for his demonstrations on circulation.
 From 1641 on he had a lucrative medical practice in Amsterdam.
 While in Amsterdam he met Glauber, who introduced him to chemistry.
 In 1658 he was appointed the professor of medicine at Leiden University and was paid 1800 guilders which was twice the usual salary.
 He was the university's Vice-Chancellor in 1669–70.